MCAs typically carry alarmingly-high interest rates. What happens if you find yourself defaulting on a Merchant Cash Advance?

-In the years leading up to the 2008 financial crisis, small business owners had a consistent source of short term capital, their home equity.
-Rapidly rising house prices allowed them to borrow against their homes and put the money into their company to buy more inventory, fulfill a purchase order, hire more employees, etc.
+In the years leading up to the 2008 financial crisis, small business owners had a consistent source of short-term capital—their home equity.
+Rapidly rising house prices allowed them to borrow against their homes and put the money into their company to buy more inventory, fulfill a purchase order or hire more employees.

 Then things changed.
 The 2008 financial crisis crippled home equity nationwide and tightened lending standards.
-Business owners in desperate need of short term capital were flocking to unconventional sources when their banks turned them away.
-They turned to Merchant Cash advance loans (“MCA”) which filled a funding gap for many small business owners all across the country.
+Business owners in desperate need of short-term capital began flocking to alternative sources when their banks turned them away.
+Merchant Cash Advances (MCAs) emerged, which filled a funding gap for many small business owners all across the country.
 The rapid credit expansion in this sector is now a billion dollar industry, and hundreds of thousands of business owners are carrying debts owed to these lenders.
 In many cases, these companies are paying interest rates over 100%.
-With these types of crazy interest rates, what happens if you find yourself defaulting on a merchant cash advance loan?
+So what happens if you’re one of them, and now you find yourself defaulting on a Merchant Cash Advance?

-First, one must understand what these merchant cash advance loans are.
-They are not “loans” they are an asset based type of funding where the lender is purchasing your future receivables.
-Business asset based financing has been around a long time.
-Often lenders will purchase accounts receivable (factoring), or they buy your equipment and lease it back to you so you can have access to some cash.
-The MCA Loan is an interesting product where the funder is purchasing a portion of your future receivables.
-You take the money and over the next 4-18 months, you repay the funder a daily or weekly amount equal to a percentage of your sales.
+First, it’s critical to understand what an MCA is.
+It is not a “loan;” it’s an asset-based type of funding where the lender is purchasing your future receivables.
+Business asset-based financing has been around a long time.
+Often lenders will purchase accounts receivable (known as factoring), or they buy your equipment and lease it back to you so you can have access to some cash.
+The MCA is unique because the funder is purchasing a portion of your future receivables.
+You take the money, and over the next 4-18 months, you repay the funder a daily or weekly amount equal to a percentage of your sales.

-So what happens when your business goes through a seasonal slowdown or if you cannot afford the weekly rate because your cash flow is inconsistent?
+So what happens if your business goes through a seasonal slowdown or you can’t afford the daily rate because your cash flow is inconsistent?

 Here are two scenarios you might find yourself in:

-- Your business cash flow is too strained to survive, and you must close the business.
+- Your business cash flow is too strained to survive, and you must close up shop.

 - Your business is worth saving, but the payments to your MCA are too high to sustain.

 In scenario 1, you should go ahead and close your business.
-In most cases, the MCA will have no means of collecting on you.
-They purchased your ongoing receivables, but since you went out of business and you have no further cash flow, that’s also the end of their payments.
-They cannot report this to a credit reporting agency (since they are technically NOT a lender) and they will have no collateral to pursue.
-For the most part, we have seen many clients who have taken on MCA loans where the funder makes no efforts to collect once the business closes.
+In most cases, the MCA funder will have no means of collecting on you.
+They purchased your ongoing receivables, but since you went out of business and have no further cash flow, that’s the end of your payment obligation.
+They cannot report this to a credit reporting agency (since they are technically not a lender) and they have no collateral to pursue.
+For most of our clients with MCAs, the funder makes no effort to collect once the business closes.

-But beware, you can get in some trouble if you do the following before closing up shop:
+But beware, you can get into trouble if you do the following before closing your doors:

 - Switch bank accounts

-- taking cash or other payment terms to reduce revenue to your bank account
+- Take cash or other types of payments to reduce revenue to your bank account

-In the above scenarios, the MCA could accuse you of breaching your agreement, and they could try and pursue you.
-Just wind up your business affairs in a clean manner and don’t be worried.
-If you need help in determining the best way to exit and close your company, get some guidance.
+In the above scenarios, the MCA can accuse you of breaching your agreement and can try to pursue legal recourse.
+As long as you avoid these actions and wind up your business affairs in a clean manner, there’s nothing to worry about.
+If you need help in determining the best way to exit and close your company, Second Wind can offer you guidance.

-First, try and call your MCA and work out a modification or deferment if the payments are getting too tight.
-Make sure you have thoroughly analyzed your business debt situation, and you know how to create a detailed business debt schedule.
+First, call your MCA funder and see if you can work out a modification or deferment.
+Make sure you have thoroughly analyzed your business debt situation, and you have created a detailed business debt schedule.

-If you have made these efforts and you truly cannot pay, then you have no choice but to stop the auto withdrawals.
-As you now know, it is a breach of the contract, and it exposes you, but this is better than any other alternative you have right?
-The MCA still has limited rights and limited collateral.
+If you have made these efforts and still can’t pay, you have no choice but to stop the automatic withdrawals.
+As you now know, this action is a breach of the contract, and it exposes you, but it’s better than any other alternative you have.
+The MCA company has limited rights and no collateral.
 In most cases, these accounts can then get settled for a fraction of what is owed, even if the business remains open.
-We have had great success getting these accounts settled for pennies on the dollar.
+Second Wind has had great success settling clients’ MCA debts for pennies on the dollar.